wufoo/docs/source/includes/_webhooks.md

 Parameter    | Default | Description
 ------------ | ------- | -----------
 url          | N/A     | Required.
 This represents the URL that the Webhook will POST to when an entry is submitted.
 URL must be valid. handshakeKey | N/A     | Optional.
 Sets the [handshakeKey property](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Webhooks#getstarted).
-This can be used to help the receipient of the Webhooks ignore unwanted POSTs metadata     | false   | Optional.
+This can be used to help the recipient of the Webhooks ignore unwanted POSTs metadata     | false   | Optional.
 If set to true, the Webhook will include form/field structure data in each POST (required for some integrations)

 The Webhook PUT request will return a WebHookPutResult object, with a `Hash` property: the newly created/updated Webhook's "hash."
 This is an unchanging value representing the Webhook on your form.
 It's a good idea to save this value, because it acts as the Webhook identifier for a Webhook DELETE request, and you can’t retrieve it without making another request.